-For taxable years beginning after December 31, 2010 and before January 1, 2012, it will be allowed to claim in this line the actual expenses incurred for the use and maintenance of automobiles in those cases where the mileage information is not available.
+For taxable years beginning after December 31, 2011 and before January 1, 2013, it will be allowed to claim in this line the actual expenses incurred for the use and maintenance of automobiles in those cases where the mileage information is not available.
+For additional details, see Administrative Determination No. 12-10 of July 23, 2012.

-Line 34 - Other Motor Vehicles Expenses
+Line 34 - Other motor vehicles expenses